DarienLibrary/website_content/content/_finished/mcgraw_fellowship/mcgraw-fellowship.md

 ### Timeline

-Applications will be reviewed immediately, all respondents will be advised of our decision by March 15, and first round phone interviews will be held in March.
-Final interviews will be completed in April 2018.
-The Harold W. McGraw, Jr. Fellow will be selected and notified by May 1, 2018, with an anticipated start date of July 1, 2018.
+Applications will be reviewed immediately, all respondents will be advised of our decision by March 11, 2020, and first round Skype interviews will be held in March.
+Final interviews will be completed in April 2020.
+The Harold W. McGraw, Jr. Fellow will be selected and notified by May 1, 2020, with an anticipated start date of July 1, 2020.

 <br />
 </div>